Chapter 4 The Last Order

 After taking everything they wanted, the lead Soil Ghost pointed at Han and beckoned.
 Han stepped closer and the Soil Ghost spoke, gesturing at the truck, at the hostages and the soldiers, then somewhere in the distance.
 Then he hopped into his vehicle and drove away – with the hostages in the last car.

 “No!
 Stop them!
-Help us!”
+Don’t let them take us!”
 Schertling and his fellow soldiers screamed.

 Damien and a few others gave chase but Han held them back.
 In no time, the darkness had swallowed them.
 Even the engine noises were muffled.